 Wildlife Of Canada

-Fast forward to 2018 and it was my 50th birthday and I needed an adventure so once again it was a US road trip that was calling - this time a journey from New York up through Cape Cod followed by an epic drive along the "Old Canada Road" up to Montreal and on to Quebec where I disappeared from all human trace (and the internet) in the sensational national parks north of the city.
+Fast forward to 2018 and it was my 50th birthday.
+I needed an adventure so once again it was a US road trip that was calling.
+This time I took a journey from New York up through Cape Cod followed by an epic drive along the “Old Canada Road” up to Montreal and on to Quebec where I disappeared from all human trace (and the internet) in the sensational national parks north of the city.

-My intention was to see bear and moose however I was unlucky - in fact all I saw aside from the awe inspiring scenery was a few birds but if I ever choose to try to discover the wildlife of Canada again then its with the specialists Prestige Holidays who I would contact.
-Their knowledge of the country, its attractions, the best places to stay but also the wildlife is outstanding.
+I intended to see bears and moose however I was unlucky – in fact, all I saw aside from the awe-inspiring scenery was a few birds.
+If I ever choose to try to discover the wildlife of Canada again then it’s with the specialist Prestige Travel who I would contact.
+Their knowledge of the country, its attractions, the best places to stay and also the wildlife is outstanding.

 If you need proof – here is their blog on the wildlife of Canada!

 Canada offers a wide range of wildlife diversity and some of the most accessible viewing opportunities in the world.
 From the Atlantic Provinces to British Columbia on the Pacific Coast you’re spoilt for choice; whale watching, a host of other marine wildlife, birds galore, black, grizzly, polar and even the elusive Spirit Bear, elk, moose, deer, mountain sheep and goats….the list is endless.

 There is a host of pre-bookable excursions available together with multiple nights’ stays at lodges specifically aimed at wildlife viewing but throughout the Rocky Mountains, you can often see black bears, elk, mountain sheep & goats along the roadside.